The Profession of Sonography

 1. Motor Skills

-• Sit, stand or walk for extended periods
+• Sit, stand or walk for extended periods of time.

-• Ambulate independently and rise from a seated position without assistance
+• Ambulate independently and rise from a seated position without assistance.

-• Administer CPR independently
+• Administer CPR without assistance.

 2. Sensory Skills